ravi-392/ADIDAS-SALES/README.md

 # Adidas_Sales_Analysis

-Below is the Snippet of Data Visualisation of the project
+Below is the Snippet of Visualisation of the project

 ADIDAS SALES ANALYSIS DASHBOARD (2020-2021)